 Inspect your underwater assets with underwater drones

-Today, visual inspections conducted below the surface and at the seabed are normally carried out by fixed camera systems, divers or ROVs.
+Today, visual inspections conducted below the surface and at the seabed are normally carried out by fixed camera systems, divers or heavy ROVs.
 While utilising divers is expensive and represents significant HSE risks, ROVs have traditionally been very costly and require extensive training to manage.
 Fixed cameras have natural limitations when it comes to reach and flexibility.
 With an underwater drone, you have a mobile underwater camera which allows you to carry out your own inspections whenever and wherever you want.

 The benefits of Blueye Pioneer in the Aqua Culture industry:

 - Portable and suitable for easy handling

 - Easy and fast deployment

 - Easy to operate with minimum training required

 - Auto depth and auto heading functions makes it easy to keep focus

 - Full HD camera and easy video recording

 - Possibility of streaming live video footage to external viewers (requires min.
 4G net, streaming hardware not included)